cmnth/hs/README.md

-# Exercise files for books on Haskell
+# Exercise files for two Haskell books - Craft3e and FFP